we45/Serverless-Workshop/docs/Basic-Events/README.md

 # Basics - Serverless Events

-This lesson is a basic lesson in triggering serverless functions for Non-API Gateway Events.
+>This lesson is a basic lesson in triggering serverless functions for Non-API Gateway Events.
 In this lesson, we will trigger a Serverless Function whenever messages are published over a particular SNS (Simple Notification Service) Topic (Channel)

+**Note:** If you have not setup your aws cli follow [AWS-CLI-Configuration](aws-configure/README.md) under the `Setup` section*

 * Step 1: In your image, navigate over to `/root/labs/Serverless-Workshop/Basic-Event`